 IRRd is a routing registry server, which allows network operators to store information about their network, to support automated configuration for their own and other networks.

 NTT Communications depended on a 20 year old IRRd implementation with many issues, which was difficult to maintain and almost impossible to extend.
 I did a complete rewrite in Python, with extendability, high reliability and backwards compatibility in mind.
 This included a very thorough testing suite, and automated comparisons between the new IRRd version 4, and previous versions.
-NTT depends on IRRd every day to configure parts of their network, and failures can cause client outages. version 4 was successfully and flawlessly deployed in production in 2019.
+NTT depends on IRRd every day to configure parts of their network, and failures can cause client outages. version 4 was successfully deployed in production in 2019.
+Since then, it has also been deployed by ARIN and LACNIC, along with several others.
 The entire project is released as open source.
 I also developed automated data validation against RPKI, and new interfaces including a GraphQL API.

 The IETF datatracker tracks work on IETF standards, including reviews on documents, and is a Python/Django codebase.
 For this review tool, I designed and implemented several architectural improvements and refactoring, and solved many different issues.
 I also developed an automatic scheduler for IETF meetings, which involve over 100 sessions with many different requirements and constraints.
 The automatic scheduler saves staff significant time and effort, by proposing ideal schedules.